On this page |

 # Function definition def test(): a = 1.5 return a # Function call; result is x = 1.5 x = test()

 The number of arguments in the function call must match the number of arguments in the function definition.
-It is good practice to annotation the function arguments:
+It is good practice to annotate the arguments in the function defintion:

 # Function definition def test(a: Int, b: Int): c: Int = a + b return c # Function call x = test(1, 2)